QryptInc/QryptInc.github.io/content/eaas/appliance/_index.md

 To enable TLS on the appliance, replace the following two files with your own public and private certs, respectively:

-/etc/ssl/certs/public.crt
+- /etc/ssl/certs/public.crt

-/etc/ssl/private/private.key
+- /etc/ssl/private/private.key

 Then, restart *nginx* for the new certs to take effect:

-systemctl restart nginx
+- systemctl restart nginx

+You can test this new configuration by running:

+- nginx -t

+*Note that these operations must be done as sudo user.*

 ---
 # OpenAPI spec